I-am-ShivamPal/Multi-Intelligent-agent-system/REFLECTION.md

 - Implement monitoring and alerting for cross-team dependencies
 - Regular sync meetings to align on interface changes
 - Shared development environment for integration testing
+- Container registry for consistent image distribution across teams

+### Infrastructure Evolution
+- Migrate to Kubernetes for cloud-native deployment
+- Implement CI/CD pipelines with automated testing and deployment
+- Add monitoring and observability stack (Prometheus, Grafana)
+- Implement service mesh for advanced traffic management
+- Add backup and disaster recovery procedures

-This project successfully demonstrates a production-ready multi-agent system with intelligent self-healing, continuous learning, and comprehensive monitoring capabilities while highlighting the importance of team collaboration and continuous improvement.
+This project successfully demonstrates a production-ready multi-agent system with intelligent self-healing, continuous learning, comprehensive monitoring capabilities, and modern containerized infrastructure while highlighting the importance of team collaboration and continuous improvement.